nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 command.
 * * `find p/243` followed by `delete sd/2023-03-20 ed/2023-03-27` deletes the cases from 20th March 2023 to 27th March
 2023 inclusive in the results of the `find` command.
-* `list` followed by `delete 2 3` deletes the 2nd and 3rd cases in DengueHotspotTracker.
+* `list` followed by `delete 2 3` deletes the second and third cases in DengueHotspotTracker.

 ![DeleteCommandExample](images/DeleteCommandExample.png)

 <br>